ssergey-92/junior_twitter_clone/Readme.md

 - Follow and unfollow users
 - View other users' profiles and their own profile

-### Backend Features ###
+### Backend Stack ###

-The backend code is:
-- Written on Python 3.10.12
+- Python 3.10
-- Using Docker Compose as a tool for running the application
-- Using  FastAPI (async) framework as an ASGI application
+- FastAPI(async)
+- PostgreSQL and SQLAlchemy(async)
-- Using NGINX as a reverse proxy server and Gunicorn with Uvicorn workers as a WSGI server
+- NGINX + Gunicorn with Uvicorn workers
-- Using database PostgreSQL for data storage and ORM SQLAlchemy for async connections and quires
+- Docker Compose
-- Covered and tested by Pytest
+- Pytest
-- Checked by linters such as mypy and wemake-python-styleguide(flake8 with different plugins)
+- mypy and wemake-python-styleguide(flake8 with different plugins)
-- Documented with Swagger in YAML format
+- Swagger in YAML format, Docstring and Type hint

 ### Getting started